Skip to main content

 Complemented Project Type: Automation and metering

-The McMullen Area Groundwater Sustainability Agency (MAGSA) in Fresno county, CA used Reclamation WaterSMART funds to implement a data collection system to monitor groundwater use and saltwater intrusion in 23 wells for metering flow rates in accordance with Sustainable Groundwater Management Act rules.
+The McMullen Area Groundwater Sustainability Agency (MAGSA) in Fresno County, CA used Reclamation WaterSMART funds to implement a data collection system to monitor groundwater use and saltwater intrusion in 23 wells for metering flow rates in accordance with Sustainable Groundwater Management Act rules.
 With the additional NRCS assistance, farmers in the priority area will be able to improve soil moisture management through cover cropping, reduce evapotranspiration losses by converting from flood irrigation to low pressure sprinkler systems, and reduce groundwater withdrawals allowing for conserved water to be available for use during droughts.
 In addition to the water savings and drought resilience benefits, EQIP funding will also help them improve crop productivity and health.

 Name: Buena Vista Water Storage District